netuno-org/doc/docs/academy/ui/modal-form.md

 | netuno:back | This event is triggered after clicking the go back button. |
 | netuno:delete | This event is triggered after the deletion of an item. |

-The following is an example of the use of the event `netuno:new`.<br>
+The following is an example of the use of the event `netuno:new`.

 All you have to do is add it within the `callback` method.

 ```javascript